 A result oriented entrepreneur, business executive, a believer, student studying for academic laurel, parenting couple, and many more need to have a living hope until the set goals and objectives are achieved.
 We are still on the subject of HOPE as an anchor of our soul if kept undying or alive.
-All boils down to achieving our goals if we can steadfastly stick the relevant road map with God being the beacon whatever be the ups and downs along the route.
+All boils down to achieving our goals if we can steadfastly stick to the relevant road map with God being the beacon; concerning whatever be the ups and downs along the route.
 Living hope is a recurring impetus to forge ahead, knowing that God is faithful to see us through.
 Any one with weak or false hope is most likely going to end up being a quitter.

 As in Hebrew 6: 19-20, it says, “But beloved, we are confident for better things concerning you, yes, things that accompany salvation, though we speak in his manner.
 For God is not unjust to forget your labor of love which you have shown toward His name, in that you have ministered to his saints, and do minister.
 And that we desire that each one of you show the same diligence to the full assurance of hope until the end, that you do not become sluggish, but imitate those who through faith and patience inherit the promises.”
 (NKJV).
 The relevant application of this passage is that we know as Christian believers that Jesus is interceding for us before God.
-Jesus told his followers that they should feel free to ask for any need of theirs through and will be granted to them.
+Jesus told his followers that they should feel free to ask for any need of theirs through him and will be granted to them their heart’s desire.

 Christians have a living hope that makes their ultimate possible by the death and resurrection of Jesus Christ.
 Believers are looking forward to their salvation or as it is pleasantly expressed “Where will you spend your eternity-Heaven or Hell?”
-They tend to determinedly work towards it in the hope that the death and resurrection of Jesus has cleared the road to salvation.
+They tend to determinedly work towards it in the hope that the death and resurrection of Jesus had cleared the road to salvation.
 Christians are training and developing themselves and others to ensure their eternal salvation.
 It is this living HOPE that kept Apostle Paul going in spite of the suffering he went through throughout his missionary journeys.
 Let us consider the beating and imprisonment he endured.
 He and Silas were beaten severely and kept in prison under maximum security.
 Following the expression of the living hope in them, they both held vigil where they sang praises and prayed God loudly.The Almighty God showed forth His acceptance of the worship and responded with an earthquake that broke the stocks on them and yet they refused to escape from custody, Act 16: 18-28.

-Hope is always the force behind endurance and perseverance as recorded in Thessalonians 1:3 “AS we pray to our God and Father about you, we think of your faithful work your loving deeds, and the enduring hope you have because of our Lord Jesus Christ, (NLT).
+Hope is always the force behind endurance and perseverance as recorded in Thessalonians 1:3 “As we pray to our God and Father about you, we think of your faithful work, your loving deeds, and the enduring hope you have because of our Lord Jesus Christ, (NLT).

 Hope is life-sustaining.
 It is absolutely based on trust or faith in God.
 It is a life-sustaining phenomenon.
 Conversely, hopelessness is thus essential ingredient that makes up failure, faithlessness and or possibly untimely death.
 It is therefore to be seen that without hope for better result now or in the future, nothing tangible can be achieved.
 Strategic planning, or network analysis is based on hope, all things being equal.